ben-maclaurin/hop/README.md

 If you have `icons` enabled, the first time you run Hop it may take a few minutes to index all of your projects.
 Hop keeps track of previously indexed projects in a `.json` file.
 This reduces start times for future executions.

-If the dominant language of a project changes, you can update this manually in the `.json` or resync your project list with `hop -s`.
+If the primary language of a project changes, you can update this manually in `$HOME/.config/hop/projects.json` or force Hop to reindex with `hop -s`.

 Currently supported languages: